 It depends.
 Every person and situation is unique and change usually takes time.
 As a general rule, the more complex the issues are, the longer it will take to “feel better”.
 At our initial meeting, I will tell you the frequency of meetings that will be optimal to reach your goals.
 If any therapist tells you that they can guarantee “results” in a given amount of time, I’d recommend leaving their office.

 I am an in-network provider for United Healthcare, Oscar, and Oxford.
 I am not a provider for any United Medicare or Medicaid plans.
 For all other insurance plans, I will be an out-of-network provider.
 Prior to our first meeting, please call the number on the back of your insurance card (or look on the insurance carrier’s website) to find out what your benefits are.

-- Am I required to see an in-network provider or is there also an out-of-network benefit for outpatient services?
+Am I required to see an in-network provider or will I be reimbursed for seeing an out-of network provider?

 What process do I follow to utilize my out-of-network benefits?